 Check.
 The.
 Weather.

-Take our trip to Dubrovnik this February, for example.
+Take our trip to Dubrovnik in February, for example.
 Some days, I wore my winter coat.
 Some days, I wore this:

-And sure, I had fleece leggings on under the dress and a light jacket with me to throw on when the wind picked up–but still.
+And sure, I had fleece-lined tights on under the dress and a light jacket with me to throw on when the wind picked up–but still.

 The unpredictable nature of the weather only gets more dramatic if you’re in the mountains, so keep that in mind!